joegbrush/rps_by_WDS/README.md

 # rps_by_WDS

-Rock paper scissors as demonstrated by Web Dev Simplified
+Rock paper scissors as demonstrated by Web Dev Simplified youtube channel